 Can a person become a Christian without a proper understanding of the Trinity?
 Yes, for several reasons.
 First, our salvation is not dependent upon our ability to understand God.
 Salvation comes by grace alone through faith alone in Jesus Christ, not through our doctrinal study.
 Second, how much doctrine can we expect a new Christian to understand?
-How many Christians in the New Testament could accurately explain the Trinity?
 How many in the early church could accurately explain the Trinity?